nasa-fornax/fornax-demo-notebooks/light_curves/ML_AGNzoo.md

 h = plt.pie(new_queue.values(),labels=new_queue.keys(),autopct=autopct_format(new_queue.values()), textprops={'fontsize': 15},startangle=30,  labeldistance=1.1, wedgeprops = { 'linewidth' : 3, 'edgecolor' : 'white' }, colors=colors)
 ```

-In this particular example, the largest three subsamples are AGNs selected from [gamma ray observations by the Fermi Large Area Telescope](https://ui.adsabs.harvard.edu/abs/2015yCat..18100014A/similar) (with more than 98% blazars), AGNs from the optical spectra by the [SDSS quasar sample DR16Q](https://www.sdss4.org/dr17/algorithms/qso_catalog/) with a criteria on redshift (z<2), and a subset of AGNs selected in MIR WISE bands based on their variability ([csv in data folder credit RChary](https://ui.adsabs.harvard.edu/abs/2019AAS...23333004P/abstract)).
+In this particular example, the largest subsamples of AGNs, all with a criteria on redshift (z<1), are from the optical spectra by the [SDSS quasar sample DR16Q](https://www.sdss4.org/dr17/algorithms/qso_catalog/), the value added SDSS spectra from [SPIDERS](https://www.sdss.org/dr18/bhm/programs/spiders/), and a subset of AGNs selected in MIR WISE bands based on their variability ([csv in data folder credit RChary](https://ui.adsabs.harvard.edu/abs/2019AAS...23333004P/abstract)).
 We also include some smaller samples from the literature to see where they sit compared to the rest of the population and if they are localized on the 2D projection.
 These include the Changing Look AGNs from the literature (e.g., [LaMassa et al. 2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...800..144L/abstract), [Lyu et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...927..227L/abstract), [Hon et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511...54H/abstract)), a sample which showed variability in Galex UV images ([Wasleske et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...933...37W/abstract)), a sample of variable sources identified in optical Palomar observarions ([Baldassare et al. 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...896...10B/abstract)), and the optically variable AGNs in the COSMOS field from a three year program on VLT([De Cicco et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...627A..33D/abstract)).
 We also include 30 Tidal Disruption Event coordinates identified from ZTF light curves [Hammerstein et al. 2023](https://iopscience.iop.org/article/10.3847/1538-4357/aca283/meta).

 ```{code-cell} ipython3
 seen = Counter()